serc-chile/SERCpy/docs/source/units.rst

 The rules for constructing units are the following:

   - Division of units is expressed with `"/"`.
-  - Multiplication of units is expressed by placing a space between the units.
+  - Multiplication of units is expressed with a space between the units.
   - All units at the right side of `"/"` are interpreted as being raised to `-1`.
 For example, in the case of specific heat capacity units, `"J/kg K"` is correct without the need to put `"kg K"` between parenthesis.

 Quantities that can be constructed in this way are: